 The cloud-based subscription will also continue to be of benefit to all sizes of businesses, as now there will be no need to buy costly servers or software, instead, enabling a monthly or yearly-based subscription model.
 This also helps to reduce costs over time as there won’t be any costly upgrades on software or equipment.
 The subscription-based model will always offer the latest and best.

 Digital transformation has also enabled businesses to go paperless, which also not only cuts down on the costs of purchasing stationery, but also helps to save the environment when fewer trees need to be cut down and made into cardboard or paper.

 Utilizing digitization for businesses can also help to save time, as all company data is easily stored in the cloud, and can be easily searched in seconds, rather than having to manually sort through a filing cabinet as was done in the past.

 Digital transformation is happening at different paces around the world.
 The UK and the USA are far ahead, with 17% of operations.
 Still, we can see that there is plenty of digital potential here.

 Specific industries are predicted to benefit from digital transformation in 2020.
-These include hospitality, e-commerce shops and services, banking, healthcare, and even training facilities.
+These include hospitality, e-commerce shops with an increase on discounts and offers online (try this out for more info) and services, banking, healthcare, and even training facilities.